8 posts tagged with "C++"

 • 04 Apr 2023/ GameDev

-As we’ve discussed in the previous article, our game engine is going to use the modern Vulkan graphics API.
-In this part of the Voxel Game Series, we’re going to initialize the Vulkan Subsystem.
-Base Code
+As we've discussed in the previous article, our game engine is going to use the modern Vulkan graphics API.
+In this part of the Voxel Game Series, we're going to initialize the Vulkan Subsystem.
+These blog posts are going to follow vulkan-tutorial.com's structure for a good while.
+If you want to follow along with them as well, in this article we're going to get to Instance Creation.
+Base Code In this series, we're going to use shorthand notations for the (unsigned) integer types like .
+We d

 • 07 Feb 2023/ GameDev

 One of the first tasks in our game engine will be to actually draw something on the screen.
-We call this process rendering.
-In this initial article we’re going to take a look at the high-level architecture we’re going to build.
-In the next articles in the series we’re actually getting started building it.
-The moving parts of 3D rendering Let’s start from the beginning.
+We call this process _rendering_.
+In this initial article we're going to take a look at the high-level architecture we're going to build.
+In the next articles in the series we're actually getting started building it. !A map of our rendering architecture.
+The moving parts of 3D rendering Let's start from the beginning.
 In this context, rendering is the process of converting 3D models into 2D images.
-Typically, we represent our models as a list…
+Typi

 • 12 Jan 2023/ GameDev